-Drainage within the Town of Mosman Park is an integral network for the efficient disposal of all stormwater from the roads, verges and other council controlled areas (runoff).
+Drainage within the Town of Mosman Park is an important network for the efficient disposal of all stormwater from the roads, verges and other Council-controlled areas (runoff).

 The Town has an extensive network made up of pits, pipes and sumps that work to dispose of the runoff.
-Should you observe one of the Towns’ pits overflowing on to verges or physically damaged, please contact our Customer Service Centre on (08) 9384 1633.
+Should you observe one of the Town's pits overflowing on to verges or physically damaged, please contact our Customer Service Centre on (08) 9383 6600.

 If you have a problem with flooding at your property that looks to be running into your land from the road or footpath, please take photos or video the water flow.
-This helps staff determine possible issues and causes, thus helping address any concerns of storm water from public land quicker.
+This helps our staff to determine possible issues and causes, thus helping address any concerns of stormwater from public land quicker.